Inspired? Please share!

-Q: Please give some information about the center you work for.
+Q: Describe the center you work for.

 A: Currently, I work at the Center for Adaptive Learning, which serves adults with Learning Disabilities.
 I have worked there now for eight years, and became the Art Director two years ago.
 Our mission is to empower adults with neuro-developmental disabilities to realize their individual potential for self-reliant living.
 This is defined by the ability to engage in meaningful productive work, to socialize successfully, to attend to their own physical and emotional health and to experience on-going personal growth.

 On our site, we display pictures of client work as well as information on the day program.
 We teach living skills, and provide counseling and an art program.
 Clients live in apartments next door or a few blocks down the road, with 24-hour staff presence.
 We are located in Concord, California.
 We are a unique program and people come here from all over the United States.

 Q: What advice would you give to someone hoping to make the leap from 'day job' to dream job?

 A: Be creative!
 Dream jobs aren't usually advertised in the paper.
 Once you are sure what you would be happiest doing, you need to look for an opportunity to create your dream job.
 I was hired as a counseling intern.
 I started doing art-oriented group projects like crafts, videotaping, and large-scale group art creations.
 Next, I took over a classroom where I could do art one-on-one and started to re-invent the process.